 See Getting Tickets

-For some Talk Shows, you can find out the scheduled celebrity guests ahead of time; for others you just have to take your chances.
+, you can find out the scheduled celebrity guests ahead of time; for others you just have to take your chances.
 If your dates are flexible, you can check the show's website before checking ticket brokers, to see if they list who will be appearing.

 Some talk shows tape more than one episode in a day.

 After waiting in line for an hour or more, you are shown into the studio.
 Talk shows usually have nicer seating areas than sitcoms because the audience is seen on camera.
 The areas most visible to the camera are seated first.

 If you want to be on camera, dress nicely and show up early.
 Audience coordinators determine who sits where.
 Because the audience is seen on camera, dress codes for talk shows are more strictly enforced, but many audiences are made up of tourists on vacation, so as long as you don't look too scruffy or wear your clothes too baggy, or too skimpy, they will try to find someplace to seat you.
 It's usually cold in the studios.